How Much Compressed Air Do I Need?

 Choosing An Air Compressor

 The two photos above show important pieces of the puzzle so you can answer the question of how much compressed air is needed with accurate, easy-to-understand specifications, as well as a cost for the compressor.
-Below are some features to look for in an air compressor:

 • Vertical Tank: Takes up less space